spring-cli-projects/ai-azure-rag-chat/README.md

 This project contains a web service with the following endpoints under http://localhost:8080

-* POST `/data/load`
-* GET `/data/count`
-* POST `/data/delete`
-* GET `/qa`
+* GET `/rag/chatbot`

-The `/qa` endpoint takes a `question` parameter which is the question you want to ask the AI model.
+The `/rag/chatbot` endpoint takes a `question` parameter which is the question you want to ask the AI model.
-The `/qa` endpoint also takes a `stuffit` boolean parameter, whose default it true, that will 'stuff the prompt' with similar documents to the question.
-When stuffing the prompt, this follows the RAG pattern.

 ## Prerequisites

+### Loading the Data into the Azure AI Search Vector Store

+You should have already run the application in the repository https://github.com/spring-cli-projects/ai-azure-rag-load

 ### Azure OpenAI Credentials